Many thanks to them all for their time and expertise

 Across a 15-year period, Soren has worked in industries ranging from Oil and Gas with BG Group/Shell, to Pharma with Bayer to tech and AI with TikTok and now Databricks.

-Philip has developed a deep understanding of HR, Finance & Legal matters across employee & global mobility ecosystems supporting the development of Mobility, Business Travel and Flexible Working Policies and was a key member of the team who won the 2012 EMMA for “Best Mobility Program in the Financial Sector”.
+Philip has developed a deep understanding of HR, Finance & Legal matters across employee & global mobility ecosystems supporting the development of Mobility, Business Travel and Flexible Working Policies.
+He has a deep knowledge of the Financial & Airline industries.
+He was a key member of the American Express team who won the 2012 EMMA for “Best Mobility Program in the Financial Sector”.

 Miriam is an international Mobility specialist at NN Group, which is a company in the financial services industry.
 In this position she supports NN Group in creating a truly international working environment, while ensuring compliance in all relevant areas (e.g. income tax, corporate tax, social security, pensions, immigration, labour law).